-- only two years of audited financial statements in addition to any required unaudited interim financial statements with correspondingly reduced "Management's Discussion and Analysis of Financial Condition and Results of Operations" disclosure; - reduced disclosure about our executive compensation arrangements; - no requirement that we solicit non-binding advisory votes on executive compensation or golden parachute arrangements; and - exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting.
+- only two years of audited financial statements in addition to any required unaudited interim financial statements with correspondingly reduced "Management's Discussion and Analysis of Financial Condition and Results of Operations" disclosure; - reduced disclosure about our executive compensation arrangements; - · no requirement that we solicit non-binding advisory votes on executive compensation or golden parachute arrangements; and - · exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting.

-CymaBay intends to take advantage of the reduced disclosure obligations.
+We have taken advantage of the reduced disclosure obligations.
 Section 107 of the JOBS Act also provides that an emerging growth company can take advantage of the extended transition period provided in the Securities Act of 1933, as amended, or the Securities Act, for complying with new or revised accounting standards.
 In other words, an emerging growth company can elect to delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-CymaBay has elected to avail itself of this exemption to take advantage of the extended transition period for complying with new or revised accounting standards.
+We have elected to avail ourself of this exemption to take advantage of the extended transition period for complying with new or revised accounting standards.

-CymaBay could remain an emerging growth company for up to five years, or until the earliest of (i) the last day of the first fiscal year in which CymaBay's annual gross revenues exceed \$1 billion, (ii) the date that CymaBay becomes a "large accelerated filer" as defined in Rule 12b-2 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, which would occur if the market value of CymaBay's common stock that are held by non-affiliates exceeds \$700 million as of the last business day of CymaBay's most recently completed second fiscal quarter, (iii) the date on which CymaBay has issued more than \$1 billion in non-convertible debt during the preceding three-year period and (iv) the last day of the fiscal year following the fifth anniversary of the date of the first sale of our common equity securities pursuant to an effective registration statement under the Securities Act.
-At this time CymaBay expects to remain an "emerging growth company" for the foreseeable future.
+We could remain an emerging growth company for up to five years or until the earliest of (i) the last day of the first fiscal year in which our annual gross revenues exceed \$1 billion, (ii) the date that we becomes a "large accelerated filer" as defined in Rule 12b-2 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, which would occur if the market value of our common stock that are held by non-affiliates exceeds \$700 million as of the last business day of our most recently completed second fiscal quarter, (iii) the date on which we have issued more than \$1 billion in non-convertible debt during the preceding three-year period and (iv) the last day of the fiscal year following the fifth anniversary of the date of the first sale of our common equity securities pursuant to an effective registration statement under the Securities Act (a date which occurred in July 2014).
+At this time we expect to remain an "emerging growth company" for the foreseeable future.

-CymaBay also qualifies as a "smaller reporting company" and thus has the advantage of not being required to provide the same level of disclosure as larger public companies.
+We also qualify as a "smaller reporting company" and have the advantage of not being required to provide the same level of disclosure as larger public companies.